Capitol Hill massacre: Legacy

 The Capitol Hill massacre was the worst mass killing in Seattle since the 1983 Wah Mee massacre in which 13 died.
 While Seattle and the Pacific Northwest in the past half-century have had numerous serial killers—most notoriously Ted Bundy, "Green River Killer" Gary Ridgway, and Robert Lee Yates—mass murder is not as common, although the area has had several of them.

-In the wake of the killings, The Seattle Times, invoking the drugs and alcohol the victims apparently enjoyed that night, immediately called for tighter regulation of the late-night activities of teenagers and young adults, and for the city's all-ages dance rules to be "thoroughly re-examined and re-tooled."
-These views were opposed by The Stranger, which published a response to the Times written by Josh Feit, the weekly's news editor, and its Editor-in-Chief Dan Savage:

-Far from endangering kids, teen dances keep kids safe.
+In the wake of the killings, The Seattle Times, invoking the drugs and alcohol the victims apparently enjoyed that night, immediately called for tighter regulation of the late-night activities of teenagers and young adults, and for the city's all-ages dance rules to be "thoroughly re-examined and re-tooled".
+These views were opposed by The Stranger, which published a response to the Times written by Josh Feit, the weekly's news editor, and its editor-in-chief Dan Savage, stating:Far from endangering kids, teen dances keep kids safe.
 If the young people hadn't been at a crowded public dance overseen by extensive security (19 guards were at CHAC on Saturday night) where no one got hurt, the kids would likely have been out at unchaperoned and completely unregulated house parties—not after the dance, but all night.
 And, without a fat calendar of all-ages events, that's where they would be every weekend.
 Because without organized all-ages dances and live-music events, house parties and parking lots are all kids have.